Two-sample Bayesian Nonparametric Hypothesis Testing: tree priors

-A random probability measure $F\sim PT(\Pi,\mathcal{A})$ is realized by sampling the $\theta_{j}$'s from the Beta distributions.
-The set $\Theta$ is infinite dimensional as the level of the tree is infinite and hence for most practicable applications the tree is truncated to a depth $m$. \cite{Lavine1994} refers to this as a ``partially specified'' Polya tree.
-It is worth noting that we will not need to make this truncation in what follows and hence our test will be fully specified with analytic expressions for the marginal likelihood.
+A random probability measure $F\sim PT(\Pi,\mathcal{A})$ is realized by sampling the $\theta_{j}$s from the Beta distributions. $\Theta$ is countably infinite as the tree extends indefinitely, and hence for most practical applications the tree is specified only to a depth $m$. \cite {Lavine1994} refers to this as a ``partially specified'' \Polya tree.
+It is worth noting that we will not need to make this truncation in what follows: our test will be fully specified with analytic expressions for the marginal likelihood.\footnote{Note however that consistency results only hold for a truncated version of the proposed test.}